 As you can see, even on the highest speed a typical ceiling fan uses less than 1/2 amp of current.
 That’s a far less than you might expect.
 In fact that’s a tiny fraction of what electrical devices like heaters use (they often use 10-20 amps or more!).

-Note that these are approximate numbers but your fan should have very as well.
-Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be very similar.
+Note that these are approximate numbers but your fan should have similar numbers.
+Even if the voltage to your ceiling is a bit less than 120V AC, the results will still be very close.

 Ceiling fan vs AC comparison

 As it turns out, ceiling fans use a tiny fraction of the electricity that air conditioners (AC units) use.
 I measured the power draw of both to create an honest, accurate graph comparing the two so you can know what to expect.

 Air conditioning (AC) units use a lot more power than a ceiling fan.

 Why?
 It’s because while electric fans only need enough power to turn the motor that spins the blades, air conditioners need a lot of electrical power to drive an electrically powered compressor in addition to an electrical fan inside.

 In order to compare the two, I measured the power draw in Watts of both.
-For the air conditioner’s power use numbers I measured the power draw of a standard in-window small room air conditioner just like you might by for your home.
+For the air conditioner’s power use numbers, I measured the power draw of a standard in-window small room air conditioner just like you might buy for your home.